Global Configuration

 - Select the maven2 (group) recipe.

-- Provide a new name chainguard-group.
+- Provide a new name chainguard-maven.

 - In the section Group - Member repositories, move the new repositories